ashejaz/CryptoClustering/README.md

 ## Principal Component Analysis

-A PCA when then performed on the scaled data to reduce the number of features to three principal components.
+A PCA was then performed on the scaled data to reduce the number of features to three principal components.

 The following DataFrame was created: